 V – Visas – how many and for where:

-My current passport has 10 visas.
+My last passport has 11 visas.
 They are:

-Bhutan, Cambodia, China, Egypt, Jordan, Laos (x2), Thailand (student visa), Turkey and Vietnam.
+Bhutan, Cambodia, China, Egypt, Indonesia, Jordan, Laos (x2), Thailand (student visa), Turkey and Vietnam.

-And not sure if it counts, but the back cover of my passport has acquired a few stickers along the way… One from security at Bangkok‘s Survanabhumi airport, one from an Israeli border crossing and the last is one of those infamous bar codes from Tel Aviv’s Ben-Gurion airport.
+And not sure if it counts, but the back cover of my old passport has acquired a few stickers along the way… One from security at Bangkok‘s Survanabhumi airport, one from an Israeli border crossing and the last is one of those infamous bar codes from Tel Aviv’s Ben-Gurion airport.
+My new one has a security sticker from London Heathrow Airport.

 W – Wine – best glass of wine while traveling and where: